squarepupil/website-pages/src/pages/indetail.md

 ## Sudbury Model

-Our model of education rests on three basic components: the individual , community, and democratic justice.
+Our model of education rests on three basic components: the individual, the community, and democratic justice.

 It starts with the individual.
 This is both the input and output, ultimately, of all schools.
 Our model starts with a fundamental respect and acceptance for